DIA(DIA)

 Earnings vs. Price Decomposition

-ProprietaryDIA is up 22.4% over the last 12 months.
-The underlying weighted earnings growth of its constituents is +18.0%.
-The remaining +4.4% of performance is driven by multiple expansion (P/E inflation) — prices rose faster than earnings grew.
+ProprietaryDIA is up 18.8% over the last 12 months.
+The underlying weighted earnings growth of its constituents is +18.4%.
+Price performance is closely aligned with fundamental earnings growth — valuations are roughly unchanged.

 Earnings growth = weighted average YoY EPS growth of all constituents (capped at ±500% to limit outlier distortion).
 Based on 100% of fund weight with earnings data.
 Not investment advice.